 Cequa was evaluated in two randomized studies with over 1000 patients suffering from dry eye disease.
 Compared to control at day 84, use of Cequa for 12 weeks showed a statistically significant increase in tear production (measured by Schirmer Score).
 Corneal and conjunctival staining was evaluated earlier, and positive changes were noted as early as four weeks.

-Now available from Sun Ophthalmics in the US, Cequa is dosed just like Restasis and Xiidra twice per day, 12 hours apart, morning and evening.
+As of October 2019, Cequa is now available from Sun Ophthalmics in the US.
+Cequa is dosed just like Restasis and Xiidra twice per day, 12 hours apart, morning and evening.
 The new medication comes in single-use vials that should be discarded immediately after each use.
 Each box contains six pouches with 10 vials each, for a one month supply.

 Cequa should never be used while wearing contact lenses, and the company advises that dry eye patients should likely not be wearing extended wear contact lenses anyway.
 If contact lenses are worn, they may be inserted 15 minutes after instillation of the medication.

 Cequa Cost/Price | Cequa Coupon Information